opencaesar/oml-tutorials/tutorial1.md

 Now, it is time to run the Gradle `build` task of the project to verify whether the description bundle is logically consistent (and uses vocabulary bundles that have satisfiable classes).
 The OML code we have so far should pass this test.

-1. Click on the [=Gradle Task view=] and wait until the `tutorial1` project shows up there (keep an eye on the loading message in the status bar bottom-right).
+1. Click on the [=Gradle Tasks view=] and wait until the `tutorial1` project shows up there (keep an eye on the loading message in the status bar bottom-right).

     <img src="assets/tutorial1/Show-Gradle-Tasks.png" width="100%"/>